juju/docs/src/en/config-vagrant.md

 The Juju Vagrant images are a way of extending the portability and ease of use of LXC containers to other platforms.
 The initial image is based on the Ubuntu Cloud Images.
-Juju is configured to use the local LXC provider and is preseeded with the latest 12.04 LTS release so deployments should be relatively fast.
+Juju is configured to use the local LXC provider and is preseeded with the latest LTS releases so deployments should be relatively fast.

 Using these images gives you a couple of things: